A Model Predictive Control Scheme for Flight Scheduling and Energy Management of Electric Aviation Networks: Numerical Simulations

+We simulate our control framework on Cape Air's commuter flight network in New England, where the airline operates around 200 daily flights between 14 airports as shown in Fig.~\ref{fig:network}.
+We use flights from a week in August 2024~\cite{Menger2025} and obtain solar irradiation data in 10\,min increments for every airport through the National Solar Radiation Data Base (NSRDB)~\cite{SenguptaXieEtAl2018}.

-We simulate our control framework on a commuter flight network at the Dutch ABC-Islands, Aruba, Bonaire, and Cura\c{c}ao.
-It is currently served by a fleet of small aircraft that could be electrified in the future.
-With short flights and frequent demand, this scenario is a perfect proving ground for our control scheme.
-With real solar radiation data~\cite{knmi2024} and flight trajectories~\cite{flightradar24}, we can simulate operations for a day in August, for which we have obtained the schedule from openly available data.
-We parse Problem~1 with YALMIP~\cite{Loefberg2004} and solve it with Gurobi~\cite{GurobiOptimization2021} with a horizon of 2~hours and a discrete time step of 5~minutes, resulting in an average computation time of few seconds.
+We assume that every airport in the network has 1000\,m$^2$ of solar cells and a 500\,kWh BESS.
+We parse Problem~1 with YALMIP~\cite{Loefberg2004} and solve it with Gurobi~\cite{GurobiOptimization2021} with a horizon of 2\,h and a discrete time step of 5\,min, resulting in an average computation time of few seconds for $|\mathcal{A}_t|\cdot |\mathcal{P}| \approx 15,000$ binary variables per horizon.